Luc-Salvon/Luc-Salvon/README.md

 ### Well hello there :D

-I'm Luc Salvon, a computer science student at Université Paris Cité, in France.
+I'm Luc Salvon, a computer science student at Sorbonne Université, in France.
 I'm not really active here yet but I guess more will come with time :p

 ---